return5/Simple-Space-Shooter/README.md

 ## Introduction
    Simple Space shooter is a simplistic 2D shooter set in space.
    The player controls a single ship.
-Player flys their ship through space shooting shoot and attempting to not be shot themself.
+Player flys their ship through space shooting other ships and attempting to not be shot themself.
    There are a variety of enemy types and models.
-With each new game the game objects are randomly selected.
+With each new game the types and models are randomly selected.
    The number of Enemy ships and their attributes are all randomly assigned at the start of a new game.
    The Background of each new game is also randomized with each new game.
    Game includes [tick module](https://github.com/rxi/tick) and [Lume module](https://github.com/rxi/lume) both files included under 'aux_files' directory.